When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Reader’s Theater

-Reader’s Theater is a reading fluency technique that has children read out parts in a script.
-The children do not have to memorize the part, just be able to read the script aloud with appropriate emotion.
+Reader’s Theater is a reading fluency technique in which children read out parts in a script.
+They do not have to memorize the part; they just have to be able to read the script aloud with appropriate emotion.

-The advantage of this technique is that you can focus on the rhythm, flow, and emotion of the reading.
-This distracts the child from the negative associations they may have with reading aloud.
+This technique’s advantage is that it allows you to focus on the rhythm, flow, and emotion of the reading.
+This distracts the child from any negative associations they may have with reading aloud.

 Parents can use this technique at home by writing their own silly scripts or adapting a book into a script.